Ranthambore National Park — location and key facts

 • Current Day (Afternoon): Same-day booking allowed after 10:00 AM IST.

-OTP Delivery: OTPs sent via WhatsApp through the official Ranthambore Tiger Conservation Foundation account.
-Confirmed tickets delivered via WhatsApp.
+OTPs are sent via WhatsApp through the official Ranthambore Tiger Conservation Foundation account, and confirmed tickets are also delivered via WhatsApp.

 OTPs are currently limited to Indian mobile numbers (+91) via SMS.
-International travelers may face OTP delivery issues — contact the reserve at +91 9461412641 or booking@forestrajasthan.com if this occurs.
+Foreign travelers may face OTP delivery issues — contact the reserve at +91 9461412641 or booking@forestrajasthan.com if this occurs.

-Fees below are per person per safari as of current season (vehicle and guide fee included)
+Fees below are per person per safari, as of the current season, with vehicle and guide fee included.

 • Tatkal bookings are Non-refundable and non-transferable